 What if I told you there is a free tool available for job seekers that identifies the keywords in the job posting you’d like to apply for instantly and claims that it can triple your interviews?

 What Is Jobscan?

-Jobscan is an online analysis tool that shows a job seeker how to optimize his or her resume for specific job postings and conquer the top Applicant Tracking systems that most employers are using.
-This tool is incredibly easy to use.
-Simply copy and paste the text from your resume in one field, copy and paste the text from the job posting in the other, and get a full analysis for free.
-That's right; it's free.
+The Jobscan software is an online analysis tool that tells a job seeker how to optimize his or her resume for specific job postings and conquer the top Applicant Tracking software used by employers.
+It’s incredibly easy to use… Simply copy-and-paste the text from your resume into one field, copy-and-paste the text from the job posting into the other field, and click the big blue Scan button.

-When you scan your resume against a job posting, Jobscan will give you your Match Rate based on an analysis of:
+When you scan your resume and job posting, Jobscan will give you a Match Rate based on an analysis of:

 Your Soft Skills

 Your Scan Report will also identify your word count, measurable results, and words to avoid as well as evaluate your section headings, date formatting, and paragraph length.
 Don’t worry, though; these don’t affect your Match Rate.